tgd1975/RPi-MFRC522/README.md

 # MFRC522
-Raspberry Pi library for MFRC522 and other RFID RC522 based modules.
+Raspberry Pi C++ library for MFRC522 and other RFID RC522 based modules.

 Read and write different types of Radio-Frequency IDentification (RFID) cards on your Raspberry Pi using a RC522 based reader connected via the Serial Peripheral